junzis/pyModeS/docs/interesting_messages.md

 few neighbouring messages so you can replay them through the decoder and reason about what went wrong.

+Most entries come from captured traffic.
+Cases explicitly labelled **synthetic regression vector** isolate a protocol boundary that is difficult to reproduce safely from a live feed.

 Use this as a reference when:

 - debugging a surprising decode output;